Chenille Plant, Chenille Firetail, etc.

 CAUTION: As a member of the Euphorbiaceae family, this plant is poisonous even to pets.

-As the Acalypha pendula grows and spreads along the ground, the nodes take root in the soil making it an effective groundcover that knows no boundaries.
+As the Acalypha pendula grow and spread along the ground, the nodes take root in the soil making it an effective groundcover that knows no boundaries.

 I really liked my Chenille Firetail with its awesome fuzzy red flowers.
 The leaves are dark green and make the red flowers stand out even more.
 I had no issues with this plant.
 I had been debating bringing this plant inside for the winter because they are prone to pests.